Exploring the Benefits of GKU Peptide: The Complete GHK-Cu Guide for 2026

 Improving Skin Tone and Radiance

 The copper complex supports even skin tone by reducing hyperpigmentation and promoting healthy melanin distribution.
-The peptide's ability to improve microcirculation brings more oxygen and nutrients to the skin surface, producing the natural radiance that many users describe as a "radiant glow."
+The peptide's power to improve microcirculation brings more oxygen and nutrients to the skin surface, producing the natural radiance that many users describe as a "radiant glow."
 Enhanced GAG synthesis also improves moisture retention, giving the skin a plumper, more hydrated appearance.

 Can Copper Peptides Damage Skin?